BOTHO7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. Display the content of /etc/passwd and /etc/hosts
 4. Display the last 10 lines
 5. Display the first 10 lines
 6. Write a script that displays the third line of the file
+7. Write a shell script that creates a file containing the text ending by a new line